ghoti143/eoscharge/index.md

 Apologies!

-EOS Charge is currently out of order, but enjoy these screenshots and this video: https://www.youtube.com/watch?v=MS9BkH6OAXI
+EOS Charge is currently out of order, but enjoy these screenshots and [this video](https://www.youtube.com/watch?v=MS9BkH6OAXI).

 ![Image of AccountView](/img/eos_charge_account.png)